Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Gravitation

 Why Objects Float Or Sink When Placed On The Surface Of Water?

-The ability of an object to float or sink when placed on the surface of water is determined by its density and the density of the water.
-Density is a measure of how much mass is contained in a given volume.
+The ability of an object to float or sink in water depends on its density compared to the water's density and the buoyant force acting on it.
+Density measures how much mass is in a certain volume.

 In summary, whether an object floats or sinks in water depends on the comparison between its weight and the buoyant force exerted by the water.
 If the object's weight is greater, it will sink.
 If the buoyant force is greater, it will float.